due-benchmark/du-schema/README.md

 JSON Lines is a convenient format for storing structured data that may be processed one record at a time.
 It works well with Unix-like text processing tools and shell pipelines (see [this link](https://jsonlines.org/) for more information).

-## Common format
+## Tokens layer

 The aim of the `documents_content` schema is to store outputs from external tools.
-We decided to create a format - _common format_ - for storing information about documents' contents.
-The main advantage of a common format, compared to hOCR, is easier parsing and the use of less disk space.
+Under the _tokens_layer_ property we store infotmation about tokens extracted from the document.

-Information that is stored in the common format is a list of tokens created from the document's text, positions of those tokens represented by bounding boxes, and confidence scores of the OCR engine.
-What is more, it stores also information about pages of a document and lines of text.
-For both, a list of token identifiers is stored, so that tokens are mapped to pages and lines.
-Also, it contains information about bounding boxes for each page and each line of text.
+The data that is stored in the _tokens_layer_ is a list of tokens created from the document's text, positions of those tokens represented by bounding boxes, and, optionally, confidence scores of the OCR engine.
+What is more, it also stores information about pages of a document and lines of text.
+Each token is mapped to a line of text and document page where it appears.
+For each line and each page, a list of token identifiers is created.
+We also store information about bounding boxes for each page and each line of text.
-For more details please refer to descriptions in `schema/common_format.json`.
+For more details please refer to descriptions in `schema/tokens_layer.json`.

+The main advantage of using _tokens_layer_, compared to hOCR, is easier parsing and the use of less disk space.

 # Examples
 Please refer to `examples` directory to see fragments of AxCell and DocVQA datasets defined according to the format.